No Chills Doctor in Silchar for now

 Yes, bloody diarrhea should never be ignored. it can indicate a serious infection, bowel inflammation, or internal bleeding, and needs prompt medical evaluation.

-Diarrhea can be caused by infections, food intolerances, medications, or digestive disorders.
+Diarrhea can be caused by infections (viral, bacterial, or parasitic), food intolerance, contaminated water, medications, stress, or digestive disorders like ibs or ibd.

 Sudden, unexplained weight gain—especially if it’s rapid or accompanied by swelling, fatigue, or breathlessness—should be evaluated by a doctor to rule out medical issues.